viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Therefore, we calculate the minimum acquisition time t<sub>ACQ</sub> for an unipolar auxiliary input as follows:
 $$t_{ACQ} = 9 \times ( 10000 + 10000 ) \times 3 \times 10^{-12} = 540\mskip3muns$$

-For minimum acquisition time in bipolar mode, Xilinx is giving in the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Analog-Inputs) [Equation 2-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_35025_Equation2_1):
+For minimum acquisition time in bipolar mode, Xilinx is giving in the [Equation 2-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_35025_Equation2_1) in the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Analog-Inputs):
 $$t_{ACQ} = 9 \times R_{MUX} \times C_{SAMPLE}$$

 For a dedicated analog input, R<sub>MUX</sub> equals 100 Ω. This gives us the following value of the minimum acquisition time of a bipolar dedicated input: